tinymce/tinymce-docs/plugins/emoticons.md

 ### `emoticons_append`

-This option provides a way to append some additional emojis to the default emoji database.
+This option provides a way to append some additional emoji to the default emoji database.
 This should be an object in the above mentioned format.

 **Type:** `Object`